SnoutBug/BeamNG_terrainMaterialCache/README.md

 ### **There is a Linux Port available, see [post on BeamNG.drive Forums](https://www.beamng.com/threads/86422/)**

-The port is experimental, I will therefore keep this repository online for the time being should any issues arise.
+The port is experimental, I will therefore keep this repository online for the time being should there be any issues.
 But please do give it a shot!
 #
-#

-# Textures will load normally when using Proton Experimental Bleeding Edge.
+## Textures will load normally when using Proton Experimental Bleeding Edge.
 The steps below are no longer required if you can switch.
-#
 #

 # Cached Texture files for BeamNG